SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (c)Use of estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management of the Group to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Such estimates include the determination of primary beneficiary of VIE, the fair values of assets acquired and liabilities assumed in business combination, the fair values of share-based payments, the plans for indefinite reinvestment of undistributed earnings of the PRC subsidiaries in PRC, the collectability of accounts receivable, the realizability of deferred income tax assets, the estimate for useful lives and residual values of long-lived assets, the recoverability of the carrying values of long-lived assets, goodwill and equity method investments, realizable value of inventories and with respect to revenue recognition, the expected service period for course programs and the expected licensing period for perpetual licenses.
+Such estimates include the fair values of share-based payments, the plans for indefinite reinvestment of undistributed earnings of the PRC subsidiaries in PRC, the collectability of accounts receivable, the realizability of deferred income tax assets, the estimate for useful lives and residual values of long-lived assets, the recoverability of the carrying values of long-lived assets, goodwill and equity method investments, and with respect to revenue recognition and the expected licensing period for perpetual licenses.
 Actual results could differ from those estimates.

 The accompanying consolidated financial statements have been expressed in RMB, the Company’s reporting currency.

 The Company, ATA BVI and Xing Wei’s functional currency is the USD.
-The functional currency of the Company’s PRC subsidiaries and VIE is the RMB.
+The functional currency of the Company’s PRC subsidiaries is the RMB.

-For the convenience of the readers, the 2015 RMB amounts included in the accompanying consolidated financial statements have been translated into USD at the rate of USD1.00 = RMB6.1990, the noon buying rate in New York cable transfers of RMB per USD as set forth in the H.10 weekly statistical release of Federal Reserve Board, as of March 31, 2015.
-No representation is made that the RMB amounts could have been, or could be, converted into USD at that rate or at any other rate on March 31, 2015.
+For the convenience of the readers, the 2016 RMB amounts included in the accompanying consolidated financial statements have been translated into USD at the rate of USD1.00 = RMB6.4480, the noon buying rate in New York cable transfers of RMB per USD as set forth in the H.10 weekly statistical release of Federal Reserve Board, as of March 31, 2016.
+No representation is made that the RMB amounts could have been, or could be, converted into USD at that rate or at any other rate on March 31, 2016.

 (e)Commitments and contingencies